Italy sells debt at record low cost in pre-QE bond-buying frenzy

 In further signs that the ECB may actually struggle to prise bonds from investors, Hoien said he had no plans to sell yet with central bank demand alone expected to push yields even lower.

 In Germany, seven-year yields dipped around three basis points to hit a new trough of -0.01 percent.
-Ten-year yields -- the euro zone benchmark -- were 2 bps lower at 0.30 percent, having hit a low of 0.285 percent earlier.
-(Additional reporting by Emelia Sithole-Matarise; Editing by Gareth Jones)
+Ten-year yields - the euro zone benchmark - were four bps lower at 0.29 percent.
+(Additional reporting by Marius Zaharia; Editing by Tom Heneghan/Hugh Lawson)